Ballpits/checkem-applications/readme.md

+# Checkem

-Checkem is a todo app with clean UI
+A todo app with clean UI and build with `WPF`, I'll start port this to the new `dotnet MAUI` as soon as it release.